lnhutnam/lnhutnam.github.io/content/about.md

 ## Contents

-In this site, he maintain some kind of works on his research things, good news and bad news from his own life.
+In this site, I maintain some kind of works on his research things, good news and bad news from his own life.

 ## Copyrights and licensing